School Counseling (M.S.E.)

 The M.S.E. program in school counseling is designed to prepare school counselors who will work in K-12 schools.
 This program meets the course requirements for provisional/initial and permanent/professional certification as a school counselor in New York state.
 Students who successfully complete all of the program requirements will be recommended for certification as a school counselor.

 The required courses in this degree program are offered at the Lincoln Center campus.
+All courses in the program are delivered in an on-ground format.
 Courses are offered during the fall and spring semesters; some of the courses are offered during the two summer sessions.

 The M.S.E. in school counseling is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) for the period of January 2015 through January 2026.